bradmurray/SmoothStreamsTV-playlist/README.md

 # SmoothStreamsTV-playlist
-Generate a M3U8 playlist (for VLC, Mplayer, etc.) from your command line.
+Generate a M3U8 playlist (for VLC, MPC, MPlayer, etc.) from your command line.

 ###### Tested on: Mac OS X 10.11; macOS 10.12; Ubuntu 14.04.5 LTS; Ubuntu 16.04.1 LTS